Those tiny washing symbols can save your wardrobe.

 Wash Temperatures

-If there are no lines underneath the tub, you may wash the garment in any cycle.
+If there are no lines underneath the tub, use a “Normal” cycle with the indicated temperature.

 Bleaching Symbols